A Complete Guide to the Charles Wallace India Trust Scholarships

 - Humanities and Social Sciences: For fellowships, including history, social anthropology, literature, translation, and contemporary Asian studies.

-Partnerships with institutions like the University of Oxford, Victoria and Albert Museum, and Gasworks offer specialized residencies.
-Whether it's "india scholarship" in arts or heritage, CWIT covers niche areas not commonly funded elsewhere.
+CWIT’s partnerships with top UK institutions like the University of Oxford, Victoria and Albert Museum, and Gasworks offer specialised residencies and fellowships.
+Whether it’s a scholarship in arts or heritage, CWIT covers niche areas that are not commonly funded elsewhere.

 Tips for a Strong Application